10% OFF ALL ORDERS NOW THROUGH FEB 15TH

 The paint used in our finishes for exterior shutters, plantation shutters, and blinds has been tested as being safe for the environment.
 No fumes are emitted into the environment during our manufacturing procedure.

-The Plantation Shutter Company specifically recommends and uses products that have an extremely long life-span, which helps cut down on landfill waste.
+Shutters of the Strand specifically recommends and uses products that have an extremely long life-span, which helps cut down on landfill waste.
 These products are not influenced by the weather, or by large changes in temperature or humidity.
 Our Polywood® plantation shutter is manufactured with UV inhibitors in both the wood composite and the exterior finish, so they are shielded from harmful rays.
 As a result, they won’t fade and they also last longer than any other shutter.

-The Plantation Shutter Company’s shutters, and in particular the Polywood® shutter collection, have been subjected to tests by numerous third-party agencies and have been proven to have an excellent thermal shielding — especially when fitted with weather-stripping side pieces.
+Shutters of the Strand’s shutters, and in particular the Polywood® shutter collection, have been subjected to tests by numerous third-party agencies and have been proven to have an excellent thermal shielding — especially when fitted with weather-stripping side pieces.
 This simultaneously seals the shutter edges and blocks more light and temperature passage than any other shutter.
 Using Polywood® shutters is a sure way to effectively reduce your energy bill.

 Energy Tax Savings on Your New Shutters

 The Polywood® Shutter Insulating System has been designed for maximum energy savings, as Polywood material was created to reduce heat loss or gain in a home or building.
 The Polywood material is engineered to reflect outside temperature while keeping the desired interior temperatures in.
 Unlike typical shutters, Polywood has weather stripping on the vertical stiles that interlock to block out heat gain and loss better than other shutters.
 This weather stripping also reduces outside airflow from entering a room.
 The Polywood® Shutter Insulating System has been tested and proven to reduce heat transfer and significantly improve the R-Value, U-Factor, and Solar Heat Gain of any window.